pivotal-cf/docs-cloudbees/Jenkins.html.md

 #### Licensing

 A trial license will be created when the product is installed.
 This needs to be replaced with your enterprise license, which should be acquired directly from CloudBees.
 The enterprise license can be updated in the Jenkins `Manage Jenkins` section, whilst logged in as the UAA Admin user.

 The operator's machine currently requires an internet connection to facilitate obtaining the trial license.

 If you are accessing Ops Manager from a machine with internet access, a trial license will be automatically retrieved on the Jenkins `Register Jenkins` page.
 Otherwise you will need provide a valid license.
 Trial licenses can be obtained from [CloudBees](http://www.cloudbees.com/try-jenkins-enterprise).

 Upon a trial license expiring, you will be presented with the `Register Jenkins` page where you can enter your updated license details if you have not already done so ahead of the expiration.

 #### Installation Details

-Once installed, Jenkins is accessible via http://pivotal-cloudbees.your-cf-installation.com
+Once installed, Jenkins is accessible via `http://pivotal-cloudbees.your-cf-installation.com`.

 By default the setup is configured as one Master, with one Slave instance.
 This can be incremented in the `Resources` tab within the tile on Ops Manager.

 #### Authorization

-Cloud Foundry users registered with UAA can log into Jenkins and create jobs, but they cannot edit the details of other users jobs.
+Cloud Foundry users registered with UAA can log into Jenkins and create jobs, but they cannot edit the details of other users' jobs.

-To manage plugins and to access `Manage Jenkins` you need to log in as the UAA Administrator.
+To manage plugins and to access `Manage Jenkins`, log in as the UAA Administrator.
 The credentials can be obtained from the Elastic Runtime tile in Ops Manager.
 User access is managed through the UAA.

 ### Buildpacks and Services

 To ensure consistency between your tests and the runtime environment, use the provided commands to execute your builds using the same buildpacks and services as your Cloud Foundry environment.

 #### Buildpacks
-To use the correct buildpack add the `. cf_buildpack` command into a shell step.
+To use the correct buildpack, add the `. cf_buildpack` command into a shell step.

-**Note:** the full stop is required as builds execute within the `sh` shell.
+<p class="note"><strong>Note</strong>: The full stop is required, as builds execute within the `sh` shell.</p>

 Currently supported buildpacks are Ruby, NodeJS, Java.

 #### Services

-An export statement is required for each service that you require, multiple services can be added if separated by commas.
+An export statement is required for each service that you require.
+Multiple services can be added by separating them with commas.

-It takes the format of `service:plan:name` where `service` and `plan` can be obtained from the `cf marketplace` command and `name` from `cf services`.
+An export statement takes the format of `service:plan:name`, where `service` and `plan` can be obtained from the `cf marketplace` command and `name` from `cf services`.

-For example `export REQUIRED_SERVICE_INSTANCES="p-redis:development:redis"` should be added into a shell step.
+For example, `export REQUIRED_SERVICE_INSTANCES="p-redis:development:redis"` should be added into a shell step.

-Then specify `. test_service_instances`
+Then specify `. test_service_instances`.

 #### Full Example